 to find help when you need it.

-You also want to set some goals.
+Travel writers share some common attributes.
+You'll want to set some goals.
 Will you write full-time or part-time?
 Are you planning to start a blog?
 Why do you want to write about travel?

 Being a freelance writer means you’re in charge of your time and you want to make the most productive use of it.
 Travel writers need time to travel.
 So that means making the most of your time when you’re on the road and in the office.

 It isn’t always easy to sit down and write.
 Sometimes we procrastinate, and we let things get in the way of our writing.
 I've included an article on seven habits you can incorporate into your day to help you get control of your time, become more productive, and stop procrastinating.

 People are always asking me about the secrets to my success.
 I've written two articles about this.
 They include success traits that power the work you do every day plus some other insights.